 Corliss Lamont was one of the founders and the first chairman of the National Council on American-Soviet Friendship in the 1940s, which pushed for the United States to form an anti-fascist alliance with the Soviet Union.
-Lamont successfully challenged a federal law that allowed the Postmaster General to review material sent from abroad to determine if it was communist propaganda and restrict its delivery.
-In this photo, Lamont (left) is greeted by singer Paul Robeson after addressing a rally calling for diplomatic and economic cooperation with the Soviet Union (AP Photo/Tom Fitzsimmons.
-Used with permission from The Associated Press.)
+Lamont successfully challenged a federal law on First Amendment grounds that allowed the Postmaster General to review material sent from abroad to determine if it was communist propaganda and restrict its delivery.
+In this photo, Lamont (left) is greeted by singer Paul Robeson after addressing a rally calling for diplomatic and economic cooperation with the Soviet Union (AP Photo/Tom Fitzsimmons, used with permission from the Associated Press)

 The Supreme Court decision in Lamont v.
 Postmaster General, 381 U.S. 301 (1965), invalidated a statute allowing the Postmaster General to regulate the flow of “communist political propaganda” through the mails.